dfsp-spirit/neuroformats-rs/README.md

 ## Installation

-A very early version of the `neuroformats` crate is now on [crates.io](https://crates.io/crates/neuroformats).
+A very early version of the `neuroformats` crate [is on crates.io](https://crates.io/crates/neuroformats).

 To use the library in your project, add it as a dependency in your `Cargo.toml` file, e.g.: